mathume/nunit_testlink_adaptor/README.md

 Build:
 I use VS 2010 and NuGet (dependencies to XmlRpcV2, NUnit and NUnit.Runners).
 I run LiveTests with the NUnit runner in $SolutionDir\packages\NUnit.Runners.2.6.3\tools.
-Add <supportedRuntime version="v4.0.30319" /> to nunit.exe.config.
+Add &lt;supportedRuntime version=&quot;v4.0.30319&quot; /&gt; to nunit.exe.config.